Tax & Residency · Last updated 2 June 2026

 The Proposed Exit Tax

 This is the one that has everyone nervous.
 The UK government has floated a 20% tax on unrealised capital gains for anyone who ceases to be UK tax resident.
-It has not become law yet as of March 2026, but it is being discussed seriously.
+It has not become law as of mid-2026, but it is being discussed seriously.

 If it passes, waiting to relocate could cost you a substantial chunk of your wealth.
 This is not fearmongering, it is a genuine policy direction being considered.

-We are biased.
-We are a Gibraltar relocation site.
-But here is why we think the bias is justified in 2026:
+We are a Gibraltar relocation site, so take that into account.
+But here is why the case stacks up in 2026:

 The treaty is a game-changer.
 No other low-tax jurisdiction gives British nationals practical Schengen area access.
-You can live on the Rock, pay low taxes, speak English, use British law, and travel freely across Europe.
+You can live on the Rock, pay low taxes, speak English, use British law, and travel freely across Europe from 15 July 2026.
 That combination does not exist anywhere else.

 It is two hours from London.
 Weekend trips home are easy.
 Family can visit without a mission.
 You are not disappearing to the other side of the world.

 The professional market is strong.
 Financial services, online gaming, insurance, and increasingly tech.
 If you are in any of these sectors, there are genuine career opportunities.
-And if you work remotely, Gibraltar's timezone and connectivity make it a strong base.
+And if you work remotely, Gibraltar's timezone (one hour ahead of the UK) and strong digital infrastructure make it a practical base.
 Read more about working in Gibraltar.

 How to Start the Process

-- Get professional tax advice.
+1. Get professional tax advice.
 Before anything else.
-A qualified cross-border tax advisor can model your specific situation and tell you exactly what you would save (or not).
+A qualified cross-border tax advisor can model your specific situation and tell you exactly what you would save.
 Do not rely on blog posts, including this one, for tax decisions.

-- Start looking at accommodation.
+4. Start looking at accommodation.
 Whether you want to live in Gibraltar itself or explore areas nearby, understanding the property market takes time.
+Approved residential developments for Category 2 applicants include Ocean Village, Europlaza, Europort, and The Anchorage Buena Vista.

-The process from "I am thinking about this" to actually living in Gibraltar is typically 3 to 6 months.
+The process from "I am thinking about this" to actually living in Gibraltar is typically several months.
 Start now, and you could be settled before the end of 2026.

 Frequently Asked Questions